USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Intro.md

 `dataRetrieval` functions take user-defined arguments and construct web service calls.
 The web service returns the data as XML (a standard data structure), and `dataRetrieval` takes care of parsing that into a useable R data.frame, complete with metadata.
 When web services change, `dataRetrieval` users aren't affected because the package maintainers will update the functions to handle these modifications.
 This is what makes `dataRetrieval` so user-friendly.

 Neither NWIS nor WQP are static databases.
 Users should be aware that data is constantly being added, so a query one week might return differing amounts of data from the next.
 For more information about NWIS, please visit [waterdata.usgs.gov/nwis](waterdata.usgs.gov/nwis).
-For more information about WQP, visit their site www.waterqualitydata.us or read about WQP for aquatic research applications in the publication, **[LINK TO geolakes PAPER ONCE RELEASED]()**.
+For more information about WQP, visit their site www.waterqualitydata.us or read about WQP for aquatic research applications in the publication, *[Water quality data for national-scale aquatic research: The Water Quality Portal](http://onlinelibrary.wiley.com/doi/10.1002/2016WR019993/abstract)*.

 Lesson Objectives
 -----------------